M. Morrison writes about writing, technology, gaming, and food, among other things.

 Think you're out of the woods because you don't have a desk job?
-If you do a lot of typing on your phone, you're still at risk for something called "Blackberry Thumb".
-It is a kind of repetitive strain injury caused by excess use of the thumb, and what it means is that the sheath around your tendons has begun to swell and cause pain.
-Doctors recommend that people who text a lot or send e-mail using their phone should take frequent breaks to give their thumbs a rest.
+If you do a lot of typing on your phone, you're still at risk for something called "Blackberry Thumb," a repetitive strain injury caused by excessive use of the thumb.
+The sheath around your tendons swells and causes pain.
+Doctors recommend that people who text a lot or send e-mails via phones should take frequent breaks to give their thumbs a rest.

 Technology and Romance

 When infidelity is removed from the equation, there is still evidence that our overuse of social media has become detrimental to our relationships.
-According to SocialMediaToday, recent data shows that in 81 percent of divorce cases in 2011, some form of evidence from a social media site was used in the case.
-In 27 percent of these cases, the relationship issues involved one or both partners venting about the other online.
+According to SocialMediaToday, recent data shows that in 81% of divorce cases in 2011, some form of evidence from a social media site was used in the case.
+In 27% of these cases, the relationship issues involved one or both partners venting about the other online.

 Cell phones and easy access to the internet have added a new dimension to relationships.
 Threats to a relationship can sneak up on a person in new ways: what begins as catching up with an old friend revives old feelings, and brings the temptation right to the doorstep.
 Maybe you just want a platonic penpal, but it leads to something inappropriate.
 An online conversation is easy enough to hide, as most people respect their partner's online privacy.
 For the cheater, it's easy to minimize their guilt with the saying, 'it's not cheating if it's online'.